 Give subscribers choices whenever you can.

-Add a simple poll to a campaign to find out what your subscribers want to see more of, and use the poll results to build subscriber segments for more specific campaigns.
+Add a simple poll to an email campaign to find out what your subscribers want to see more of, and use the poll results to build subscriber segments for more specific campaigns.

 Re-engage your inactive subscribers.